AbstractEyes/geofractal/README.md

 ## What Is This?

-!!!CURRENTLY!!! this architecture is under active development.
-Expect a lot of changes.

-Primarily, what you want is geofractal.model.blocks.router.global_fractal_router.py This structure is the primary blueprint implementation of the GeoFractal Router architecture and is to be used as a module within larger models.

-I'm currently implementing a higher-level factory interface to build complete models around this router.
-The process is ongoing.

-## Overview

-GeoFractal Router is a coordination architecture for **collective intelligence**.
-Instead of building one smart model, you build multiple *different* models that communicate and triangulate truth together.
+GeoFractal Router is a coordination architecture for building **collectives of autonomous AI units**.
+Instead of one monolithic model, you build multiple *towers* that produce opinions, coordinate through *geometric routing*, and fuse their perspectives into emergent collective intelligence.

-**The key insight:** Individual models don't need to be accurate.
+**The key insight:** Individual units don't need to be accurate.
 They need to *see differently*.
-The collective triangulates from divergent perspectives.
+The collective triangulates truth from divergent viewpoints.

 ```
 Traditional Ensemble:    Smart Model + Smart Model + Smart Model → Average
 GeoFractal Collective:   Different View + Different View + Different View → Triangulate